AU-Master-Thesis/thesis/sections/0-predoc/nomenclature.typ

 #jonas[This section is very WIP, no need to think about this.]

+#todo[Something about the Rust ecosystem like what is a crate?]

 - Interior Mutability

 - `Test<T>` denotes a type `Test` which is generic over any type T